wehjin/varnum/README.md

     });
 ```

-Tagged unions are particularly useful for declaring the inputs that an actor or thread can handle.
-To communicate with the actor, one need only create a message that conforms to the actor's input type and add the message to the actor's message queue or deliver the message to a stream on which the actor has subscribed an observer (Rx).
+Tagged unions are particularly useful for declaring the actions that an actor or thread can perform.
+To schedule an action with the actor, one need only create an instance of the actor's input type (a tagged union) and add the instance to the actor's message queue.
+Or, if the actor has subscribed to an observable (e.g. RxJava), one can deliver the instance to the stream.

 ## Download (Java)